0l1v3rr/github-readme-tech-stack/README.md

 ## ⚒️ Building from source
 If you don't have NodeJS, [download and install it](https://nodejs.org/en/).
-Then open a terminal and type these commands:
+Then open a terminal and type the following commands:

 **Backend:**
 ```sh